Tenshock/git-training/sections/9-remotes.md

 To upload changes to remotes repository

 - By default, publish all commits from local branch to its remote counterpart
-- Only a fast-forward merge is authorised, the pull aborts if it is not the case
+- Only a fast-forward merge is authorised, the push aborts if it is not the case

 <div v-click="1">